 For the best results, you’ll need to ensure you have at least an hour or two to set aside when putting coconut oil on your hair – the longer you leave the oil in, the more effective it will be.
 To apply coconut oil to hair (it can be applied to wet or dry hair), Bright advises using your fingers to gently massage the oil throughout your hair before evenly distributing it with a wide toothed comb.
 To avoid any oil drips, wrap your hair up in a towel or shower cap.

-After an hour or so, Bright advises washing the coconut oil out of your hair with an all-natural shampoo such as JONNY+JUNE Original Shampoo.
+After an hour or so, Bright advises washing hair with an all-natural shampoo such as JONNY+JUNE Original Shampoo.
 You may need to shampoo your strands more than once to remove all remaining traces of the oil.

-If using pure coconut oil as a DIY treatment sounds like too much hard work, you can always reach for products that hero the nourishing ingredient.
+If using pure coconut oil as a DIY treatment sounds like too much hard work, you can always buy products that hero the nourishing ingredient.
 Two of our favourites are IGK MISTRESS Hydrating Hair Balm and Shea Moisture 100% Coconut Oils Daily Hydration Leave In Treatment.

 On the hunt for more ways to improve your hair?
 Then learn how to wash your hair the right way; discover the best dry shampoos for tackling oily hair; and if you’re thinking about making a dramatic hair change, check out these before and after celebrity hair transformations for inspiration.